canonical/ubuntu-packaging-guide/docs/how-to/download-new-upstream-version.rst

     :manpage:`uscan(1)` verifies downloads against this :term:`Signing Key` automatically (if available).

-Download new :term:`Upstream` Version (if available)
+Download new :term:`Upstream` version (if available)
 ----------------------------------------------------

-Running :manpage:`uscan(1)` from the :term:`Root` of the :term:`Source Tree` will check if a newer :term:`Upstream` Version exits and downloads it:
+Running :manpage:`uscan(1)` from the :term:`Root` of the :term:`Source Tree` will check if a newer :term:`Upstream` version exits and downloads it:

 .. code:: bash